Universal Design Inspection Tool

 Understanding Faculty Needs & Ambiguity

-During our user consultation sessions, we observed how faculty navigated and interacted with the tool, and posed critical questions to uncover points of confusion and usability barriers.
+During our user consultation sessions, we observed how faculty navigated and interacted with the current tool UI, and posed critical questions to uncover points of confusion and usability barriers.

 Some examples of product confusion and questions asked by the instructors are: